Disputify helps merchants track, predict and prevent refund fraud.

 I’m sure you have heard of traditional fraud…You know that guy camped up in a basement somewhere in a foreign country, wearing his hoodie, hiding behind a computer as he uses stolen identities and credit cards to make fraudulent transactions online?
 Yeah, well when it comes to traditional fraud, think of that guy.

 What you may not be aware of though is another type of online bandit… One that is so elusive, some may even believe they don’t exist.
-In fact, this bandit is costing the eCommerce industry, and merchants like yourself, billions of dollars each year… What’s so terrifying about them is that you never really see them coming.
+In fact, this bandit is costing the eCommerce industry, and merchants like yourself, billions of dollars each year… Just like the Boogeyman, what’s so terrifying about them is that you never really see them coming.

 This bandit is the (not so) Friendly Fraudster.
 The soccer mum who loves to buy yoga pants online with her credit card, the teenager who buys video games online, the full-time working professional who has expensive taste but has found a way to get everything at a “discounted price”… These are the friendly fraudsters.
 They look like us, but their intentions are purely nefarious.